kaosagnt/useful-utilities/README.md

 	convert-openssh-pk-to-SSH2-pk
 		Converts OpenSSH key files to SSH2 (PuTTY) format

 	convert-SSH2-pk-to-openssh-pk
 		Converts SSH2 (PuTTY) key files to OpenSSH format

+	extract-docker-image
+		Extracts a Docker container image filesystem by either connecting to the Docker daemon and saving the image, or from an existing saved Docker image file.
+The exisiting image file may be gzipped.
+Allows one to easily access and save config files from images without having to run the image and mount volumes.
+Can also be used to interrogate packages installed within a container image.

 	memcached-port-open-test
 		Test a host for open Memcached port (tcp / udp).
 Requires Nmap to be installed.